huggingface/transformers/examples/research_projects/jax-projects/README.md

 Another term which is often used to describe the design difference between Flax/JAX and PyTorch is **immutable** vs **mutable**.
 A instantiated Flax model, `model_flax`, is **immutable** as a logical consequence of `model_flax`'s output being fully defined by its input: If calling `model_flax` could mutate `model_flax`, then calling `model_flax` twice with the same inputs could lead to different results which would violate the "*statelessness*" of Flax models.

-Now let us see how this is handled in `Transformers.` If you have used a Flax model in Transformers already, you might wonder how come we don't call `model.init` and `model.apply`.
+Now let us see how this is handled in `Transformers.` If you have used a Flax model in Transformers already, you might wonder how come you don't always have to pass the parameters to the function of the forward pass.
 This is because the `FlaxPreTrainedModel` class abstracts it away.
 It is designed this way so that the Flax models in Transformers will have a similar API to PyTorch and Tensorflow models.

 The `FlaxPreTrainedModel` is an abstract class that holds a Flax module, handles weights initialization, and provides a simple interface for downloading and loading pre-trained weights i.e. the `save_pretrained` and `from_pretrained` methods.
 Each flax model then defines its own subclass of `FlaxPreTrainedModel`; *e.g.* the BERT model has `FlaxBertPreTrainedModel`.
 Each such class provides two important methods, `init_weights` and `__call__`.
 Let's see what each of those methods do:

-- The `init_weights` method takes the expected input shape and an `rng` (and any other arguments that are required to get initial weights) and calls `module.init` by passing it a random example to get the initial weights with the given `dtype` (for ex. `fp32` or `bf16` etc).
+- The `init_weights` method takes the expected input shape and a [`PRNGKey`](https://jax.readthedocs.io/en/latest/_autosummary/jax.random.PRNGKey.html) (and any other arguments that are required to get initial weights) and calls `module.init` by passing it a random example to get the initial weights with the given `dtype` (for ex. `fp32` or `bf16` etc).
 This method is called when we create an instance of the model class, so the weights are already initialized when you create a model i.e., when you do

       model = FlaxBertModel(config)